aetherspritee/bibcite.nvim/README.md

 This plugin has great synergy when using something like [markdown-oxide](https://github.com/Feel-ix-343/markdown-oxide) or [obsidian.nvim](https://github.com/epwalsh/obsidian.nvim).

-# Features
-- Insert citation keys with Telescope (fzf-lua integration planned)
-- Open external files (PDF, epub, whatever floats your boat) associated with BibTeX entries in your preferred file viewer.
-- Quickly view, navigate to, and edit or create Markdown/text notes linked to a citation.
-- Popup previews with author/title/year and quick note preview.
-- Fully configurable paths and behavior.

 # Installation
 Install using your preferred package manager.

 ## Lazy.nvim
 ```lua
 {